nschlia/ffmpegfs/INSTALL.md

 FFmpegfs has been added to Debian 11 Bullseye so it is available as binary distribution.

-On Debian 11 Bullseye, you get V2.2 by simply doing
+**On Debian 11 Bullseye, you get V2.2 by simply doing**

     apt-get install ffmpegfs

+Newer FFmpegfs versions can be installed on Debian 11 Bullseye from Bullseye Backports and sid (which is not recommended and therefore not described here).

+To enable Bullseye Backports:

+     echo "deb http://deb.debian.org/debian bullseye-backports main" | sudo tee /etc/apt/sources.list.d/backports.list

+     sudo apt-get update

+To install FFmpegfs from backports run `apt-get install ffmpegfs/bullseye-backports` or`apt-get install -t bullseye-backports ffmpegfs`.

-For Ubuntu 20.04 or newer and Linux distributions based on it this is
+**For Ubuntu 20.04 or newer and Linux distributions based on it this is**

     apt-get install ffmpegfs